alejo2198/PythonAI-Learning/README.md

 # PythonAI-Learning
-Follow my hourney as I improve in AI development
+Follow my journey as I improve in AI development